Terms & Conditions for the supply of Goods & Services

 7.3 In respect of the Goods, the Supplier shall invoice the Contractor on or at any time after completion of delivery.
 In respect of Services, the Supplier shall invoice the Contractor on completion of the Services.
 Each invoice shall include such supporting information required by the Contractor to verify the accuracy of the invoice, including but not limited to the relevant purchase order number.

-7.4 In consideration of the supply of Goods and/or Services by the Supplier, the Contractor shall pay the invoiced amounts within 30 days of the date of a correctly rendered invoice to the bank account as set out in the in the Supply Agreement.
+7.4 In consideration of the supply of Goods and/or Services by the Supplier, the Contractor shall pay the invoiced amounts within 30 days of the date of a correctly rendered invoice to the bank account as set out in the Supply Agreement.

 7.5 All amounts payable by the Contractor under the Contract are exclusive of amounts in respect of valued added tax chargeable from time to time (VAT).
 Where any taxable supply for VAT purposes is made under the Contract by the Supplier to the Contractor, the Contractor shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable on the supply of the Goods and/or Services at the same time as payment is due for the supply of the Goods and/or Services.